Daanyal12/Task-manager-2/README.md

 this program is updated to allow the user to generate reports will create a new text file with data that will be presented to the user

--Registering a user
+- Registering a user
--adding a task
+- adding a task
--view all tasks
+- view all tasks
--view my tasks
+- view my tasks
--exit
+- exit
--statistics
+- statistics
--generate reports
+- generate reports

 this program is very straight forward and easy to use